MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     You can make any manual edits if needed.
 For example, if GitHub Copilot interpreted an answer differently than you intended, edit the spec directly to correct it.

-1. If the clarification process resulted in changes, save the updated **spec.md** file and commit your changes.
+1. If the clarification process resulted in changes, save the updated **spec.md** file, and then commit and sync the changes.

 Ensuring that specification provides clear and comprehensive guidance is important.
 By addressing ambiguities upfront, you reduce the risk of building the wrong solution or having to make significant changes later in the development process.